nsimonin1/poc-activiti-app/README.md

 For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].

-### Using angular-cli

-You can also use [Angular CLI][] to generate some custom client code.

-For example, the following command:

-    ng generate component my-component

-will generate few files:

-    create src/main/webapp/app/my-component/my-component.component.html
-    create src/main/webapp/app/my-component/my-component.component.ts
-    update src/main/webapp/app/app.module.ts

 ## Building for production

-To optimize the mngtJob application for production, run:
+To optimize the Activiti App application for production, run:

     ./mvnw -Pprod clean package